+The fact that I continued to love reading children’s books even as I entered adulthood never struck me as a passion I could pursue as a career.
+I just thought I never outgrew loving those books.
+It was just an interesting quirk I had.
 I’d read a juicy middle grades or YA novel, seemingly, because I was teaching middle schoolers and wanted to be able to recommend books to them but truthfully, I read the book because I was dying to know what happens.
 I’d see a picture book that looked interesting on a bookstore or library bookshelf and try to convince my own kids that they were the ones who wanted to read it.
 “You’d like a book like this, right?”
 I might ask one of my boys.
 I would tell myself he had said yes, when really he was too busy running off to respond.
 I’d take the book home and read it to myself (probably a few times) and cherish the lyrical language, the whimsy, and the childish humor.
 I couldn’t wait to share it during bedtime, hoping my children would see the magic I saw in it.
 Fortunately, they often did.

 I began writing children’s books because I needed to write them.
 I was tired of the lack of stories about children like the ones I had grown up with, the one I had been, and the children I was raising and teaching.
 I couldn’t find enough of our stories on children’s bookshelves.
 I wanted to see Black children, Muslim children, and most of all Black Muslim children, but the books about us were and continue to be severely limited.